CrowStudio/ATtiny85_RC-switch/README.md

 # RC-switch
-ATtiny85 RC-switch

-A small RC-switch that trigger on a Orange RX channel one PWM.
+RC-switch is a ATtiny85 that is triggered by the Orange RX channel one's PWM-signal.
 When µs is greater than 1520 µs the switch is turned off, when µs is lesser than 1480 µs the switch is turned on.